$BKT$ transitions in classical and quantum long-range systems

-reliable as long as $g_{\ell}$ is small.
-Now let us consider a trajectory which runs very close to the separatrix in the $T < T_c$ region.
+which is a reliable result as long as $g_{\ell}$ is small.
+Now let us consider a RG flow which starts very close to the critical temperature $T_c$: the corresponding trajectory will follow the sepratrix up to the vicinity of the fixed point $g=0$,$J=J_{\sigma}$.
 According to Eq.\,\eqref{flux}, this is given by the equation

 with $k \rightarrow 0^{+}$.
 We now consider a point in the flow $\ell^{*}$ such that $g(\ell^{*})$ is small and $J(\ell^{*}) > J_{\sigma}$.
 Then